a professional-grade, high-nitrogen lawn feed that greens fast and feeds for weeks

 Scientific References

-- Nardi, S., Pizzeghello, D., Muscolo, A., et al. (2009).
+- Nardi, S., Pizzeghello, D., Muscolo, A. & Vianello, A. (2002).
 Physiological effects of humic substances on higher plants.
-Soil Biology & Biochemistry.
+Soil Biology & Biochemistry, 34, 1527–1536.

 - Canellas, L.P., Olivares, F.L., Aguiar, N.O., et al. (2015).
 Humic and fulvic acids as biostimulants in horticulture.
-Scientia Horticulturae, 196, 15β27.
+Scientia Horticulturae, 196, 15–27.

-- Marschner, H. (2012).
+- Marschner, P. (Ed.)
+(2012).
 Marschner's Mineral Nutrition of Higher Plants, 3rd ed.
 Academic Press.

 - Hawkesford, M.J. & De Kok, L.J.
 (2006).
 Managing sulphur metabolism in plants.
-Plant, Cell & Environment, 29(3), 382β395.
+Plant, Cell & Environment, 29(3), 382–395.